eclipse-zenoh/zenoh-ts/README.md

 may also go directly to the `zenoh-ts/examples` directory and explore and run examples there.

+The examples can be run with or without a local zenohd daemon:

-Make sure that the `zenohd` router with `zenoh-plugin-remote-api` works on localhost and the websocket port is 10000.
+- To run with an external zenohd instance: Make sure that the `zenohd` router with `zenoh-plugin-remote-api` works on localhost and the websocket port is 10000.
+- To automatically start/stop a local zenohd instance: Use the `DAEMON` parameter as the first argument to the start command.

-To run an example, execute the command `yarn start example deno [example_name]` or `yarn start example browser`
+To run an example, execute the command `yarn start [DAEMON] example deno [example_name]` or `yarn start [DAEMON] example browser`

 The following examples are available: